Lesson 3: High C and D — The Second Octave Begins

 Hot Cross Buns, transposed

-Play the song you learned in Lesson 2, starting on D5 instead of B4.
-Same shape, higher voice.
-(D C B / D C B / B B B B C C C C / D C B.)
+Lesson 2’s song starting on D5 instead of B4 (D C B / D C B / B B B B C C C C / D C B).

-Play the song you learned in Lesson 2, starting on G instead of E on your alto staff.
-Same shape, higher voice.
-(G F E / G F E / E E E E F F F F / G F E.)
+Lesson 2’s song starting on G instead of E on your alto staff (G F E / G F E / E E E E F F F F / G F E).

 Mary Had a Little Lamb